History of Lithuania (book)

 History of Lithuania (Lietuvos istorija) or Academic History of Lithuania (Akademinė Lietuvos istorija) is a thirteen-volume series of books dedicated to the history of Lithuania.
+The project is organised by the Lithuanian Institute of History, with the assistance of various Lithuanian universities.

-Its first volume was published in 2005, and its last volume is scheduled for publication in 2011.
-After its completion it will be the largest and the most comprehensive academic publication covering Lithuania's history ever released.
-As of 2011 five volumes had been released.
+The first volume was published in 2005, and its last volume was originally scheduled for publication in 2011, though only five volumes had been released by 2011.
+It is the largest and the most comprehensive academic publication covering Lithuania's history ever released.